kyoungyi/2025_Dairy_ML/README.md

 - requirements.in: specific python packates needed to run codes
 - requirements.txt: specific python package versions used for analysis

-## Steps to setp up the environment and install python functions
+## Steps to setp up the environment and install python functions (Expected: up to ~30 mins)
 ### 1. Fork this repository

 ### 2. Create and activate a virtual environment